Read This If Your Anxiety Is Worse During A Hangover

 Advertisement

-Dr. Naqvi adds that anxiety during a hangover could affect people who don't necessarily have an anxiety disorder, but that those who do suffer from generalised anxiety are definitely more sensitive to it.
+Dr. Naqvi adds that anxiety during a hangover could affect people who don't necessarily have an anxiety disorder, but that those who do suffer from generalized anxiety are definitely more sensitive to it.

 And, as for why hangxiety affects some, but not others?
-"Some people metabolise alcohol faster than others.
-Other people have more buildup of the toxic metabolites of alcohol because of how they metabolise alcohol, and some may have more sensitivity in the brain to these effects," he says.
+"Some people metabolize alcohol faster than others.
+Other people have more buildup of the toxic metabolites of alcohol because of how they metabolize alcohol, and some may have more sensitivity in the brain to these effects," he says.

 But on the flipside, Dr. Naqvi says that alcohol can also cause an anxiety disorder over time, which can happen when alcohol's prolonged effect on the brain causes someone to constantly feel withdrawal (and anxiety is one of the main features of alcohol withdrawal).